wrmack/Get-tokens/README.md

 Experimenting using the Solid platform in iOS.
 Success is when the app retrieves an access token, id token and refresh token after authenticating with a provider.

 The tokenrequest contains a key for exchange with a proof-of-possession (PoP) confirmation.
 Solid-server does not yet have the functionality to load the confirmation into its internal request object.
-An issues has been raised.
+An issue has been raised.

 ## Use case
 ### Authenticate with provider